-We spent the rest of the afternoon strolling through the downtown area, looking at historic buildings, with Macquarie House and
+We spent the rest of the afternoon strolling through the downtown area, looking at historic buildings.

-Boag's brewery attracting my particular interest, though we didn't have time to do the tour.
+While Macquarie House and Boag's brewery attracted my particular interest, we didn't have time to do the tour.
 Pencil that one in for next time.

-There are plenty of interesting buildings as you make your way around the CBD, and the exercise could be worth repeating if we're back that way again with time on our hands.
+There are plenty of impressive buildings as you make your way around the CBD.

+The exercise could be worth repeating if we're back that way again with time on our hands.